Key Takeaways

 Legal Accountability: Who Can Be Sued

-Families of inmates killed at Allen Gamble have meaningful legal claims, and several are already pursuing them.
+Families of inmates killed at Allen Gamble may have meaningful legal claims, and several are already pursuing them.
 As of February 2026, The Oklahoman reported that federal lawsuits against CoreCivic over the deaths of Officer Hershberger, Dustin Patterson, and Brantley Avallone remained pending.
 These cases illustrate the different theories of liability available depending on who operated the facility when the death occurred.

 For the seven homicides that occurred under CoreCivic's management, families can pursue Section 1983 civil rights claims against the company and its employees.
-Private prison employees generally cannot invoke qualified immunity in prisoner Section 1983 suits—a significant advantage for plaintiffs.
+Private prison employees generally cannot invoke qualified immunity in prisoner Section 1983 suits — a significant advantage for plaintiffs.
 In Richardson v.
 McKnight (1997), the Supreme Court held that private prison guards are not entitled to qualified immunity because private companies face market pressures that serve as an alternative check on misconduct, though other defenses may still apply.

 CoreCivic's corporate liability is not automatic, however.
 In the Tenth Circuit, Section 1983 claims against private entities acting under color of state law still require tying the violation to an unconstitutional policy, custom, or practice—respondeat superior alone is not sufficient.
 But given the pattern of chronic understaffing, classification failures, and cost-cutting alleged at the facility, establishing a policy-or-custom basis for corporate liability is a viable path.

-For the fourteen homicides that occurred after ODOC assumed operations in October 2023, the legal framework shifts.
+For the fifteen homicides that occurred after ODOC assumed operations in October 2023, the legal framework shifts.
 Individual state employees can be sued under 42 U.S.C. § 1983, but they may assert qualified immunity.
 A state or state agency is generally not a "person" subject to damages under Section 1983.
 Prospective injunctive relief through official-capacity suits remains available in principle, though such claims are typically pursued by current inmates or others with standing to challenge ongoing conditions.

 Families should be aware that Oklahoma's Governmental Tort Claims Act contains a broad exemption under 51 O.S. § 155(25) that can bar state-law tort claims arising from the operation of correctional facilities, including injuries inflicted by one prisoner on another.
 This statutory barrier is a primary reason why death-in-custody cases at Oklahoma prisons are litigated primarily through federal civil rights claims rather than state-law negligence theories.
 GTCA notice requirements still matter—claims must be presented within one year of death under 51 O.S. § 156 or they are forever barred—but the prison exemption means state-law paths are often unavailable.

 The constitutional claim in prison homicide cases is based on the Eighth Amendment's prohibition against cruel and unusual punishment.
 Under Farmer v.
 Brennan (1994), prison officials have a duty to protect inmates from violence at the hands of other inmates.
 To establish a violation, a plaintiff must show that the official knew of a substantial risk of serious harm and disregarded that risk by failing to take reasonable measures to prevent it.
-This deliberate indifference standard requires more than negligence—but it does not require proof that the official intended the harm to occur.
+This deliberate indifference standard requires more than negligence — but it does not require proof that the official intended the harm to occur.

 What Families Should Do